Honey for Sore Throat

 How Do You Prepare Honey for Sore Throat?

 How you prepare and consume honey for a sore throat matters almost as much as the type you choose.
 The classic preparation is simple and time-tested: dissolve one tablespoon of raw honey in a cup of warm (not hot) water and add a squeeze of fresh lemon juice.
 The warmth helps the honey coat your throat more evenly, while lemon provides vitamin C and additional antibacterial properties.
-It is critical that the water be warm rather than hot — temperatures above 140°F (60°C) can destroy the beneficial enzymes and compounds that make raw honey effective.
+It is critical that the water be comfortably warm, not hot — beneficial diastase enzymes begin degrading above 104°F (40°C), and temperatures above 140°F (60°C) significantly reduce most therapeutic compounds.
+Let hot tea or broth cool to a comfortable drinking temperature before stirring in honey.
 For a more potent remedy, try honey-ginger tea: steep a thumb-sized piece of fresh ginger in hot water for 10 minutes, let it cool to a comfortable drinking temperature, then stir in a tablespoon of honey.
 Ginger adds its own anti-inflammatory and pain-relieving properties to the mix.
 The honey-turmeric paste method is popular in Ayurvedic medicine: mix one tablespoon of honey with a quarter teaspoon of turmeric powder and take it directly, allowing it to slowly coat your throat.
 Turmeric contains curcumin, a powerful anti-inflammatory compound.
 Sometimes the simplest approach works best — taking a spoonful of honey straight and letting it slowly trickle down your throat provides maximum coating action.
 For children who resist taking honey directly, honey popsicles are an excellent option: mix honey with lemon juice and a little water, pour into molds, and freeze for a soothing cold remedy that also numbs throat pain.

 Key Takeaways